acn916/Senior-Project/README.md

 On the password reset page, a user may enter their email, after which they will receive a link via that email to be assigned a new password.
 After resetting their password, they may proceed to the login page as normal.

 <div align="right"> <a href="#team-entrecodeurs-csc-senior-project">Back to top</a> </div>

-## Future Roadmap

-Sprint 5 Goals
-- [ ] All public facing pages should be completed
-- [ ] Users will be able to login
-- [ ] Clients will be able to change their password
-- [ ] Clients will be able to schedule an appointment

-Sprint 6 Goals
-- [ ] Clients panel UI will be completed
-- [ ] Stylists panel UI will be completed
-- [ ] Admin panel UI will be completed
-- [ ] Admin will be able to add new stylists
-- [ ] Admin will be able to add new services

-Sprint 7 Goals
-- [ ] Stylists will be able to confirm or deny their appointments
-- [ ] Clients will be able to cancel their appointments
-- [ ] Private routing is completed

-Sprint 8 Goals
-- [ ] Clients will get a reminder SMS before their appointment
-- [ ] Users will be able to delete their accounts

 <div align="right"> <a href="#team-entrecodeurs-csc-senior-project">Back to top</a> </div>